 There are three main criteria that people must meet in order to be eligible for a Street Aid grant:

-1. The person must be, or have been in the past, on the streets.
+1. The person must be, or have been, sleeping on the streets or living a street-based lifestyle.

-2. The grant must be for something that would help the person get off, or stay off, the streets.
+2. The grant must be to pay for something that would help the person get off, or stay off, the streets.

 3. The person must be a resident of, or have links to, Cambridge City.

-People applying for Street Aid grants must be referred by an organisation (voluntary sector or local authority) that has assessed the person’s individual circumstances and can confirm that they are in need of financial help that cannot be found elsewhere.
-Grants of up to £750 will be paid to the referring organisation to use the money for the purpose agreed.
+Applications must be submitted by an organisation (voluntary sector or local authority) which has assessed the person’s individual circumstances and can confirm that they are in need of financial help that cannot be found elsewhere.
+Grants of up to £250 are available for people in emergency or temporary accommodation.
+Grants of up to £750 can be requested for people who have an offer of stable accommodation.
+Grants will be paid to the referring organisation to use the money for the purpose agreed.

 Grants must be spent within 2 months of receiving the grant money.